JoonHyeokJ/NVC/README.md

 You may have to install other additional libraries such as timm and prettytable, and you can install the additional libraries without specifying the version.
 That is, you can use any version as long as there is no problem with compatibility with python, torch, and torchvision.

+# Datasets
+## Existing UDA datasets
+We conducted our experiments on Office-31, Office-Home, and VisDA-2017.

+## New UDA datasets
+As we mentioned in the preceding section, we introduce and release a new dataset [Retail-71](https://github.com/JoonHyeokJ/Retail-71).

+There are a few ways in which you download Retail-71.
+1. Please go into the file 'examples/script_retail71_sdat_nvc.sh'([link](https://github.com/JoonHyeokJ/NVC/blob/master/examples/script_retail71_sdat_nvc.sh)), and you can find the download link.
+2. You can check the [repository of Retail-71](https://github.com/JoonHyeokJ/Retail-71), and then find the download link.
+3. You can directly access the [Google drive-based download link](https://drive.google.com/file/d/1ySCLGlJ9KEo2dOTIpFs_kpFfI_pf1E8v/view?usp=sharing).

 # Training
 As mentioned in our paper, we appoint [SDAT](https://github.com/val-iisc/SDAT) to the baseline method, and we attach our method NVC loss to the baseline.